Using Python to update your FeedBurner stats

 for line in fileinput.input(FEED_COUNT_FILE, inplace=1):

-# Comma at the end prevents explicitly writing a newline
+# Comma at the end of the string prevents explicitly writing a newline

 except OSError, ose: